ZviMints/OOP_2/README.md

 <list>
 <li>CSV2KML:  get .CSV file as input, and transform it into a .KML file</li>
 <li>CSVToMatrix: get .CSV file as input, and transform it into a Matrix, we can take every cell in .CSV file in O(1)</li>
-<li>MatrixToLayer: gets Matrix that represent .CSV file and convert it into Layer, each Layer contain Elements that  represent a line in Matrix</li>
+<li>Object2KML: get Object such that Layer,Project or Element and convert it into a KML file</li>
-<li>Layer2KML: gets Layer that represent .CSV file and convert it into valid .KML file</li>
+<h3>Object2KML Constructor:</h3>
-<li>Project2KML: gets Project that represent a Set of Layers and make a .KML file that represent all layers that are in the Set</li>
+Object2KML Constructor  gets Object that represent Layer,Element or Project and get String, that String is that path were to put the kml file.
 </list>

 <br>